Frankenweenie (2012 film)

-Frankenweenie (also known as Tim Burton's Frankenweenie) is a 2012 American gothic stop-motion animated comedy film directed by Tim Burton, written by John August, and featuring the voices of Catherine O'Hara, Martin Short, Martin Landau, Charlie Tahan, Atticus Shaffer, and Winona Ryder.
+Frankenweenie is a 2012 American animated horror film directed by Tim Burton, written by John August, and featuring the voices of Catherine O'Hara, Martin Short, Martin Landau, Charlie Tahan, Atticus Shaffer, and Winona Ryder.
 A co-production between Walt Disney Pictures and Tim Burton Productions, it is a feature-length remake of the 1984 short film.
 The film follows a boy named Victor Frankenstein who uses the power of electricity to resurrect his dead dog Sparky, but his peers discover what he has done and reanimate their own deceased pets and other creatures, resulting in mayhem.

 Frankenweenie initially began development in November 2005, with a script written by Josann McGibbon and Sara Parriott.
 In December 2007, Burton was asked to direct two 3D films for Disney, including a 2010 live-action adaptation of Alice in Wonderland.
 Filming began at 3 Mills Studios in July 2010.
 The tongue-in-cheek film contains numerous references to and parodies of Frankenstein and past film versions of it, other literary classics, various horror and science-fiction films, and other films which Burton has directed or produced.

 Frankenweenie premiered at Fantastic Fest on September 20, 2012, and was released in the United States on October 5, to generally positive reviews for its visuals and story.
-It was a moderate box office success, grossing $82 million against a $39M budget.
+It was a moderate box office success, grossing $82 million against a $39 million budget.
 It won the Saturn Award for Best Animated Film, and was nominated for an Academy Award, a Golden Globe, a BAFTA, and an Annie Award for Best Animated Film.